 Enron’s contractual obligation to serve the California residential electricity customers was on a month-to-month basis.

 Enron has been serving these customers at a loss while California has been trying to restructure its energy market.
 NewPower and Enron did not increase rates for these customers from and since January 1, 2000, even though NewPower could have done so.
-[Jim Keller to con.

 Market conditions in California do not currently allow New Power to serve residential customers without incurring losses.